namoopsoo/manage-my-photos/README.md

 ## I am relying on these projects for the heavy lifting,
 https://idealo.github.io/imagededup/ , for deduping photos.

-And Daniel Bourke's Food not Food App , https://github.com/mrdbourke/food-not-food .
+And Daniel Bourke's Food not Food repo , https://github.com/mrdbourke/food-not-food , for discriminating food photos.

 ## Why do you need to dedupe?